Mega TV (Malaysia): History

 Mega TV began as a plan by public broadcaster RTM in 1991 "to spread information to the public".
 Initially named "Customised News Service", it was renamed "Subscriber News Service" in 1992.
 The service jointly operated by the public and private sector would have a three- to-five channel offering, focusing on news with content from CNN and Britain's ITN and BBC.
 The service would be transmitted through UHF and received using decoders.
 The service cost RM 25 million and planned to begin in 1993 with coverage initially limited to the Klang Valley.

 In 1993, it was revealed that Subscriber News Service's channel lineup would consist of CNN, BBC and Prime Sports from Star TV, with each channel broadcasting 18 hours a day and without censorship.
 Subscribers of the service would need to pay RM 50 a month.
 RTM spent RM 500 million a year to carry those channels.
 The Economic Planning Unit was tasked to find suitable companies to run the joint venture.
 At least 11 companies applied for the joint operation of Subscriber News Service in early 1994.

 On 11 July 1994, a consortium of companies, consisting of Sistem Televisyen Malaysia Berhad (TV3), Ibex Corporation and Eurocrest (M) Sdn.
 Bhd., was selected to run the joint venture out of the eleven applicants.
 The consortium was fully run by Bumiputra companies.
 The joint venture would be 70% owned by the consortium with RTM taking the rest, with the latter involved in controlling the broadcast and information sources that may harm the safety and values of Malaysia.
 The Economic Planning Unit chose the three-company consortium as it would guarantee high returns for the government.
 The service was renamed "Satellite Network Services", with the offering expanded to five channels and would be able to broadcast 24 hours a day.

 The following month, TV3 took 40% share of the consortium, with RTM taking 35% and Ibex Corporation and Eurocrest taking 12.5% each.
-RTM's role would later be handed over to the Ministry of Finance (MoF, Inc.) with 30%, along with Sri Utara joining in taking 5% of RTM's former share.
+RTM's role would later be handed over to the Ministry of Finance Incorporated (MoF, Inc.) with 30%, along with Sri Utara joining in taking 5% of RTM's former share.

 CableView Services Sdn.
 Bhd., operating under its trade name Mega TV was incorporated on 18 October 1994 by a consortium which consisted of Sistem Televisyen Malaysia Berhad (TV3), Minister of Finance Incorporated (MoF, Inc.), Eurocrest (M) Sdn.
 Bhd., Ibex TV (M) Sdn.
 Bhd. and Sri Utara Sdn.
 Bhd.